robamu-org/tmtccmd/docs/introduction.rst

 This framework also has a communication interface abstraction which allows to exchange TMTC through different channels.
 The framework currently supports the following communication interfaces:

-1. TCP/IP with the :py:class:`tmtccmd.com_if.udp.UdpComIF` and :py:class:`tmtccmd.com_if.tcp.TcpSpacePacketsComIF`.
+1. TCP/IP with the :py:class:`tmtccmd.com.udp.UdpComIF` and :py:class:`tmtccmd.com.tcp.TcpSpacePacketsComIF`.
-2. Serial Communication with a transport layer using `COBS <https://pypi.org/project/cobs/>`_ encoded packets: :py:class:`tmtccmd.com.serial_cobs.SerialCobsComIF`.
+2. Serial Communication with `COBS <https://pypi.org/project/cobs/>`_ encoded packets by using the :py:class:`tmtccmd.com.serial_cobs.SerialCobsComIF`.
-3. The `DLE ASCII based transport layer <https://pypi.org/project/dle-encoder/>`_ exposed by the :py:class:`tmtccmd.com.serial_dle.SerialDleComIF`.
+3. The `DLE ASCII based transport layer <https://pypi.org/project/dle-encoder/>`_ by using the :py:class:`tmtccmd.com.serial_dle.SerialDleComIF`.
-3. QEMU, using a virtual serial interface.
+4. QEMU, using a virtual serial interface.

 It is also possible to supply custom interfaces.